Global Industrials Fund (PGIAX)

 The MSCI World Industrials Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed markets in the industrial sector.
 You cannot invest directly in an index.

-Consider these risks before investing: International investing involves currency, economic, and political risks.
+International investing involves currency, economic, and political risks.
 Emerging-market securities carry illiquidity and volatility risks.
 Investments in small and/or midsize companies increase the risk of greater price fluctuations.
 Industrial products, services, and equipment industries may be affected by economic trends, commodity prices, technological obsolescence, labor relations, legislation, worldwide competition, and liability for environmental damage.
 The fund concentrates on a limited group of industries and is non-diversified.
 Because the fund may invest in fewer issuers, it is vulnerable to common economic forces and may result in greater losses and volatility.
 Growth stocks may be more susceptible to earnings disappointments, and value stocks may fail to rebound.
 The use of short selling may result in losses if the securities appreciate in value.
 Risks associated with derivatives include increased investment exposure (which may be considered leverage) and, in the case of over-the-counter instruments, the potential inability to terminate or sell derivatives positions and the potential failure of the other party to the instrument to meet its obligations.
-Stock prices may fall or fail to rise over time for several reasons, including general financial market conditions and factors related to a specific issuer or industry.
+Stock prices may fall or fail to rise over time for several reasons, including general financial market conditions, changing market perceptions, changes in government intervention in financial markets, and factors related to a specific issuer or industry.
 You can lose money by investing in the fund.